Superoldman96/programmingfonts/README.md

 This website is powered by coffee.
 No ads, no monetization, no business model.
 We do have some costs for the domain name however.
 Please feel free to make a little [donation via PayPal](https://paypal.me/koenlageveen) to keep this labour of love running.
 It's much appreciated!

-## Statistics

-The website uses a self-hosted, on EU servers, version of [Matomo](https://matomo.org) to collect some statistics about visits to the site.
-It's tweaked to be as anonymous as possible and to not track you: no cookies are used, IP addresses are masked, etc. I'm just curious about the number of visits over time.

 ## Project layout / contributing